South High School (Minnesota)

-Minneapolis South High School, or simply South, is a four-year comprehensive public high school in the Corcoran neighborhood of Minneapolis, Minnesota.
-A member of the Minneapolis Public Schools district, it is Minneapolis' oldest and largest public high school.
+Minneapolis South High School, commonly known as South, is a comprehensive public high school in the Corcoran neighborhood of Minneapolis, Minnesota.
+Founded in 1885, the school is housed in a building constructed in 1970 that features a blend of modern and historic architectural styles.
+As part of the Minneapolis Public Schools district, South is the oldest continuously operating public high school in Minneapolis.
+It is renowned for its strong academic programs and its focus on the arts, including theater and music, as well as its offerings in science, technology, engineering, and mathematics (STEM).

 History

 Origins

 Minneapolis South High School was founded in 1885 in four rooms of the attic of the Adams School at Franklin Avenue and 16th Avenue.
 The student body began publishing the South High Observer, the direct predecessor of the current school paper, The Southerner.
 South High Theater presented its first play, Cox, and Box, in 1892.
 The school's first graduating class totaled 25 students.
 Within a few years, South had outgrown the Adams School space and the Minneapolis School Board began a search for a new location for the school.